Growing Up Review: Story, Cast, Rating & Final Verdict

 The total runtime of Growing Up is 95 minutes (1h 35m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.8/10, and global collection metrics, Growing Up stands as a successful venture for the creators.
-It remains an essential piece of the 1955 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.8/10, and global performance metrics, Growing Up is classified as a HIT.
+It remains an essential part of the 1955 cinematic calendar.

 Frequently Asked Questions